Apply Proper Headings in Canvas Content

 3. Highlight the text you want to format as a heading.

-• Heading 2 for main sections.
+• Heading 2 for main sections

-• Heading 3 for subsections.
+• Heading 3 for subsections

-6. Select Save to apply the changes.
+6. Select Save to apply your changes.

 Still need help?
 Drop in to Academic Technology's live faculty support room via Zoom, schedule a one-on-one consultation with an instructional designer, or reach out to the Technology & Learning Program to ensure your courses are fully accessible.